Signs of Narcotics Abuse

 Someone who is abusing narcotics may act shady, change their hangouts and interests, and show other symptoms.

-As a person begins to use/abuse narcotics the brain is chemically affected.
-Overloads of dopamine create a chronic need to take more and more of the narcotic to obtain the same affect.
-According to the National Institute of Health; ” The result is a lessening of dopamine’s impact on the reward circuit, which reduces the abuser’s ability to enjoy not only the drugs but also other events… This decrease compels the addicted person to keep abusing drugs in an attempt to bring the dopamine function back to normal…” (NIH).
-Unfortunately, as quantity of use arises, so does the toxicity level in your body.
+As a person begins to use/abuse narcotics, their brain is chemically affected.
+Overloads of dopamine create a chronic need to take more and more of the narcotic to obtain the same effect.
+According to the National Institute of Health, ” The result is a lessening of dopamine’s impact on the reward circuit, which reduces the abuser’s ability to enjoy not only the drugs but also other events… This decrease compels the addicted person to keep abusing drugs in an attempt to bring the dopamine function back to normal…” (NIH).
+Unfortunately, as the quantity of use increases, so does the toxicity level in your body.

 Signs of Narcotics Abuse – Relationships

-Familial and social relationships are important to your health and wellbeing.
-An article from University of Minnesota states that healthy relationships positively affect every area of your life including longevity, emotional health, dealing with stress, your immune system and blood pressure (University of Minnesota).
-Another sign of narcotics abuse is the loss of important relationships due to narcotics abuse behaviors.
-Drug seeking, stealing, appearing at family functions ‘high’, and lack of accountability all put pressure on familial and social relationships.
+Familial and social relationships are important for your health and well-being.
+These healthy relationships positively affect every area of your life, including longevity, emotional health, dealing with stress, your immune system and blood pressure.
+Another sign of narcotics abuse is the loss of important relationships due to narcotics abuse.
+Drug seeking, stealing, appearing at family functions ‘high’ and lack of accountability all put pressure on familial and social relationships.

 Get Help Today